Zima (town)

-Zima (Зима; Зэмэ, Zeme) is a town in Irkutsk Oblast, Russia, located at the point where the Trans-Siberian Railway crosses the Oka River.
+Zima (Зима, lit.
+'Winter'; Зэмэ, Zeme) is a town in Irkutsk Oblast, Russia, located at the point where the Trans-Siberian Railway crosses the Oka River.
 Population:

 Geography

 The town is situated on a low-lying plain, heavily water-logged.
 The Zima River joins the Oka in the town's vicinity.

 Climate

 The local climate is extremely continental; air temperature varies between -45 C in winter to 40 C in summer.